Kieselhorst Piano Company

-The Kieselhorst Piano Company was an American manufacturer and vendor of pianos and publisher of sheet music that operated from 1879 to 1930 in Saint Louis, Missouri.
+The Kieselhorst Piano Company was an American manufacturer and vendor of pianos and publisher of sheet music that operated from 1879 to 1930 in St. Louis, Missouri.

 A second, smaller store by the name operated from about 1940 to 1956.

 History

 Early years: 1879-1895

 The company was founded by John A. Kieselhorst Jr., born in 1844 to two German immigrants to St. Louis: John A. Kieselhorst (1808-?) and his wife.
 John Jr. followed his father into furniture making, but left the trade to become a bank teller and then a bookkeeper.

 In 1879, Kieselhorst Jr. and Ernst P. Olhausen, who was then the assistant editor of the Westliche Post, opened Olhausen & Kieselhorst, a store that sold "pianos, organs, musical instruments, music, books, and stationery" at 10 South Fourth Street.
 After six months, Kieselhorst bought out his partner, struck Olhausen's name from the business, and moved the shop to 2706 Laclede Avenue in the Mill Creek Valley neighborhood.
 In 1881, he began selling Henry Miller Pianos, made in Boston.
 Three years later, he moved the business to 1111 Olive Street, in the city's growing piano district.
 He sold pianos by William Knabe & Company (made in New York City), Kimball & Company (Chicago), and Blasius & Sons (Woodbury, New Jersey).
 By 1893, he was able to move the store to a more prominent space at the southwest comer of Olive and Tenth.
 Kieselhorst ran the company until 1895, when he died at age 51.